The Griffith Observatory: The Best Views of the Hollywood Sign in L.A.

-The sign was originally constructed in 1923 and read “Hollywoodland,” however, the last 4 letters were eventually dropped in the 40’s, with the sign undergoing several changes over the years before reaching its’ current state.
-Although the sign was meant to be temporary, it was never taken down to the rise of the film industry and its’ recognizable nature worldwide.
+The sign was originally constructed in 1923 and read “Hollywoodland.”
+However, the last 4 letters were eventually dropped in the 40’s.
+The sign underwent several changes over the years before reaching its’ current state.
+Interestingly, the sign was meant to be temporary.
+It was never taken down due to the rise of the film industry and its’ recognizable nature worldwide.
 In 1973, the sign became an official landmark, and continues to be one of the most recognizable American cultural icons.

 There are lots of towns out West that use Hillside letters, however, none as famous as Hollywood.
-Near the summit of Mount Lee in the Santa Monica Mountains, stands the humongous 45 foot tall letters that are over 30 feet wide.
-Sure, it’s touristy and there are so many more worthwhile things to do in the L.A. area, however, you need to see it at least once!
+The humongous 45 foot tall, 30 foot wide letters sit near the summit of Mount Lee in the Santa Monica Mountains.
+Sure, seeing the famous sign is touristy and some say overrated – however, you need to see it at least once!

 For the best views of the iconic Hollywood sign, look no further than the Griffith Observatory.
-Many tourists head straight to the Hollywood & Highland/Walk of Fame area, or Runyon Canyon, not knowing that the Griffith is home to the most stunning views.
+Many tourists head straight to the Walk of Fame area, or Runyon Canyon, not knowing that the Griffith offers the most stunning views.

 The observation deck at the Griffith offers grand panoramic views, both day and night.
-By day, you will be treated to magnificent views of the Hollywood sign, as well as great views of the LA skyline.
+By day, you will be treated to magnificent views of the Hollywood sign, as well as the LA skyline.
 By night, it’s a romantic place to stargaze and take in the city lights.
-Crowded, congested L.A. look so beautiful and peaceful from up here!
+Crowded, congested L.A. looks so beautiful and peaceful from up here!

 If you want to get really up close and personal with the Hollywood sign, you will want to plan for a hike on one of the Griffith’s on-site trails.
 A moderately difficult hike known as the Mt.
-Hollywood hike is your best bet for the most up-close views of the Hollywood sign you will find anywhere.
-This hike climbs through the mountains to the top of the 1,625-foot Mount Hollywood.
+Hollywood hike is your best bet.
+This hike climbs through the mountains to the top of 1,625-foot Mount Hollywood.

-You can get so close in fact that you will appear to be standing right beneath the letters in your photos.
+You can get so close to the letters that you will appear to be standing right beneath the letters in your photos.
 You can also take all sorts of funny photos where you can make yourself appear to be holding the letters.
 Bring your camera – there are lots of amazing photo opportunities here!
 There are several trailheads to start your trek, although the most popular starts from the Griffith Observatory area.

 A few great views from the hike